Majed J. Nesheiwat Convention Center: Notable performances

+IRSL Roller Derby action was skated here in April 1986, featuring the San Francisco Bay Bombers vs. The Southern Stars.
+Roller Derby athletes Ann Calvello & Joan Weston squared off against each other.

 Anthrax, Exodus and Helloween performed at the venue on May 12, 1989.
 It was the last show of the Headbangers Ball Tour.

-IRSL Roller Derby action was skated here in April 1986, featuring the legendary San Francisco Bay Bombers vs. The Southern Stars.
-Roller Derby legends Ann Calvello & Joan Weston squared off in a no holds barred slugfest.
-One for the ages, spectacular banked track action.

 System of a Down, Mr. Bungle, Incubus, and Puya performed on February 18, 2000 as part of the SnoCore Tour.